HanOostdijk/odataR_old/README.md

 ## Additional information about odataR
 The folder *private* contains two PDFs with extra information:

-* odataR.pdf is the standard R help information in PDF format that is function oriented
+* *odataR.pdf* is the standard R help information in PDF format that is function oriented
-* vignette_odataR.pdf describes how to use the package in a 'real world' case
+* *vignette_odataR.pdf* describes how to use the package in a 'real world' case
+* *Reading OData with MATLAB.pdf* describes how to replay the example in the vignette in the MATLAB world.

 ## Install odataR